FreeFO/perf_counter/README.md

 ### 1.4 Timer Services

-perf_counter provides the basic timer services for delaying a given period of time and polling-for-timeout.
+perf_counter provides the basic timer services for delaying a given period and polling-for-timeout.
 For example:

 ```c
 delay_ms(1000);   /* block the program for 1000ms */